Category theory for scientists (Old version): Categories and functors commonly arising in mathematics

 On the other hand, if $\mcC$ is a category having the property that for every pair of objects $x,y\in\Ob(\mcC)$, the set $\Hom_\mcC(x,y)$ is either empty or has one element, then we can form a preorder out of $\mcC$.
 Namely, take $X=\Ob(\mcC)$ and say $x\leq y$ if there exists a morphism $x\to y$ in $\mcC$.

 \begin{exercise} We have seen that a preorder can be considered as a category $\mcP$.
 Recall from Definition \ref{def:orders} that a partial order is a preorder with an additional property.
-Phrase the defining property for preorders in terms of isomorphisms in the category $\mcP$. \end{exercise}
+Phrase the defining property for partial orders in terms of isomorphisms in the category $\mcP$. \end{exercise}

 \begin{exercise} Suppose that $\mcC$ is a preorder (considered as a category).
 Let $x,y\in\Ob(\mcC)$ be objects such that $x\leq y$ and $y\leq x$.
 Prove that there is an isomorphism $x\to y$ in $\mcC$. \end{exercise}